kanbanyte/sepa/assessments/sadrr.md

 <div class="page"/><!-- page break -->

 # Research and Investigations
-During the requirements analysis and system design stage, HeeHooVision conducted several research efforts to ensure the success of the project.
+HeeHooVision conducted several research efforts to ensure the success of the project.\
 These research efforts were classified into three categories:
 1. Understanding The System's Business/Application Domain.
 2. Exploring Similar Existing Systems.